TreeMama/iSeaTree-React-Prototype/README.md

 Code reviews are not required, but pull requests _are_ required.
 You can approve your own PR, or you can tag another team member to review it if you like.

 Use descriptive names for feature branches.
-You can use the `#234` syntax to link to a particular issue or pull request.
+You can use the `#234` syntax in the comments to link to a particular issue or pull request.
 But please name your branches descriptively, so that another human can look at the branch name and understand what it's about.

  The `release` branch is where all releases are built from. __You will not touch the `release` branch at all unless you are deploying a release